outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      job when needed, and store locally all the task metainformation.
      The task manager is responsible for all job boostrapping, termination, and scheduling.

-   * **io manager**: This manager is responsible for I/O configuration, using `ioh_t` as typical argument.
-It is responsible for probbing and (re)configuring the underlaying I/O controller, setting the I/O pins and ports accordingly and authenticating the `ioh_t` handle and owner.
+   * **io manager**: This manager is responsible for I/O configuration, using `pin/port` as typical argument.
+It is responsible for probbing and (re)configuring the underlaying I/O controller, setting the I/O pins and ports accordingly after ownership check.

    * **interrupt manager**: This manager is responsible for interrupts (except core interrupts).
-     This manager is using `irqh_t` as typical argument and is responsible for manipulating the corresponding interrupt line (being an internal or external line, in interaction with the I/O manager in this later case).
+     This manager is using the IRQ number as typical argument and is responsible for manipulating the corresponding interrupt line (being an internal or external line, in interaction with the I/O manager in this later case).